Truck Parking Usage Prediction with Decomposed Graph Neural Networks: Methodological Approach

 \subsection{Regional Temporal Graph Convolutional Network}

-Inspired by Attention Temporal Graph Convolutional Network (A3TGCN) \cite{bai2021}, we built the Graph Neural Network, which incorporates the geographical relations in nodes integrating spatial and temporal aspects with regional graph inputs.
-Our model comprises two main components: a Graph Convolution Network (GCN) as a spatial module and a recurrent unit as a temporal module.
-GCN in the spatial convolution module handles the node's attributes, and a specialized GCN residing in Regional Decomposition compresses the spatial dependencies between sites by considering the distances between each pair of truck parking sites.
-Given the sequence of input timestamps $t \in \{1,2, \ldots, K\}$, the temporal model predicts site occupancy rates $o$ up to $T$ future time steps.
+In this paper, we built the graph-based spatio-temporal model, which incorporates the geographical characteristics in nodes integrating spatial and temporal aspects with regional graph input.
+Our model comprises two main components: a GCN, inspired by the Attention Temporal Graph Convolutional Network (A3TGCN) \cite{bai2021}, as a spatial module and a recurrent unit as a temporal module.
+A structual GCN handles the node embeddings of the truck parking location graph, and a spatial GCN compresses the spatial dependencies between sites taken the distances between each pair of truck parking sites.
+Given the sequence of input timestamps $t \in \{1,2, \ldots, K\}$, the temporal model predicts site occupancy rates up to $T$ future time steps.